Header image

 Biography

 Bente Hart is a Credentialed Pharmacist with over 25 years’ experience in aged care, community, and hospital pharmacy.
 Based in rural NSW, she provides clinical pharmacy services through Braidwood Multi-Purpose Service (Southern NSW Health), focusing on person-centred care for older adults.
 She also runs a consultancy business delivering Home Medication Reviews.
 As part of her commitment to consultant pharmacy, Bente is a member of the PSA Consultant Pharmacist CSI leadership group.
 A Fellow of the Australian and New Zealand College of Advanced Pharmacy (FANZCAP), Bente specialises in Generalist and Geriatric Medicine.
-She is currently developing a rural diabetes education service focused on Type 2 Diabetes and is working toward becoming a Credentialed Diabetes Educator.
-Her dedication to safe and effective medication use has earned her recognition, including a nomination for the 2024 Southern NSW Health Excellence Award in Patient Safety.
+She is currently developing a rural diabetes education service focused on Type 2 Diabetes and is a Credentialed Diabetes Educator.
+Her dedication to safe and effective medication use has earned her recognition as NSW PSA Pharmacist of the year 2026, and a nomination for the 2026 Southern NSW Health Excellence Award as Allied Health Professional of the Year and 2024 Southern NSW Health Excellence Award in Patient Safety.

 Agenda Item Image